Skip to main content

 The speed of sound v of some selected monomers and polymers at 20 °C is shown in the following table.

-For monomer-polymer systems, it is generally true that the differences in speed of sound between monomer and polymer are primarily determined by the chain length and the degree of branching and cross-linking.
+For monomer-polymer systems, it is generally true that the differences in the speed of sound between monomer and polymer are primarily determined by the chain length and the degree of branching and cross-linking.
 The table already clearly shows that the differences between monomer and polymer, and thus between the start and end of the polymerization reaction, can be very large.

 Measurement methods in polymerization